bharath-k/python-extensions/README.md

 python-extensions
 =================

-This project is a demostration of how to build python wrappers for a C program with structs and complicated arguments.
+This project is a demostration of how to build python wrappers for a C program that uses structs and has complicated arguments.
 I have built the wrapper using both SWIG (in two mechanisms) and CPython.
 Partly it was to convince myself that I time I spent on SWIG was worth it!

 To build and install all the python extensions: